nextcloud/end_to_end_encryption_rfc/RFC.md

 * Sharing to groups
 * Sharing at the level of individual files
 * Sharing of subfolders of an encrypted folder.
 It is only possible to share topmost encrypted folder
+* Filedrop: due to implementation there can no be sanity check if filedrop could have been modified (deleting files on server).
+Thus it is acceptable that an attacker can remove files and filedrop array, so that users will not have uploaded files.
+As atatcker cannot decrypt those files, this "data loss" is acceptable.

 ## Security goals
 ### Attacker model